tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started with postgresql and postbird as database for my nodejs/express project.
 I made some configurations and created some tables.

 **Thoughts**: In my last django project I used mariadb, now I will try to use postgres, I hope this change don't be so difficult.

+### Day 59 July 11, 2020

+**Today's Progress**: Yesterday was the first day since I started the challenge that I don't studied.
+It was being a busy day at work, I was really tired.
+But today I studied a lot about nodeJs architectures and databases.
+I learned how to config postgresql to use with node, how to do query, etc.

+**Thoughts**: I need to read more about postgresql and databases, I thought it's very complex to understand well.